colshrapnel/phpdelusions.net/stackoverflow.md

 Yet, all their effort is for naught.
 It's just *technically impossible* to ban all those people who have no idea of that Library, but just got a problem at hand and look for assistance (which could be just a nudge in the right direction or a fresh pair of eyes).
 To them, it's just natural to ask a programming question on Stack Overflow... only to realize that their question isn't good enough for this site.

 On the other hand, many people who have spare time to help a fellow undergraduate, do not understand why it's forbidden either.
 Or how to actually earn their internet points, if most questions must be closed, not answered.
-Or, for that matter - how to gain enough reputation points that would enable them to actually close a question or at least leave a comment.
+Or, for that matter - how to gain enough reputation points that would enable them to actually close a question or at least to leave a comment.
 That's too twisted a logic, people will never buy it.

 And here we are coming to the point of this article.
 You are probably aware of this recent post, [The Fall of Stack Overflow](https://observablehq.com/@ayhanfuat/the-fall-of-stack-overflow).
 It's a fact that traffic is drying up.
 Which means, Stack Overflow is less demanded as that "library of high-quality answers".
 But people who prefer assistance from fellow human beings still exist and are numerous.